Current Research

 Using an intertertemporal consumption model with non-separable preferences for nondurable and durable goods, we find evidence for a break in the intratemporal elas- ticity of substitution, the parameter capturing the long run equilibrium relationship between the two goods and their relative prices.
 During the period from 1959 to 1981, nondurable and durable goods were gross substitutes, with an estimated substitution elasticity greater than one.
 In contrast, in the post-1981 period this elasticity is less than one implying complementarity in the consumption of these two goods.
 This shift in the long run equilibrium relationship between the two goods also impacts adjustment dynamics.
 Although durable goods continue to dominate the error correction process, the size of adjustment is much smaller in the post-1981 period.
 Additionally, we find that the cyclical component of the durable goods consumption has also become more persistent over time.
 Our findings imply that a shock to durable goods spending, such as the COVID19 shock, would be more persistent due to a much slower adjustment towards equilibrium.

-Overconfidence and Performance: Experimental Evidence from a Simple Real-Effort Task (with Angela Smith) , under review
+Overconfidence and Performance: Experimental Evidence from a Simple Real-Effort Task (with Angela Smith) , revise and resubmit, Journal of Behavioral and Experimental Economics

 Abstract